ArchLars/archtutorial/arch_kde_tutorial.md

 Same for Blu-Rays.
 After you have installed the system and configured an AUR helper you may also wish to install **libbdplus** from the AUR if you want for BD+ playback.
 From there you will have to set it up with KEYS which is shown on the Arch Wiki about Blu-Ray.

 ### bluez and bluez-utils
 For Bluetooth support if you use Bluetooth.
-You will also need to enable bluetooth.service then at the end of the tutorial.
+You will also need to enable `bluetooth.service` then at the end of the tutorial.

+### cups & cups-pdf (Optional: bluez-cups for Bluetooth printers)
+If you need printer support.
+You will also need to enable `cups.service` at the end of the tutorial.

 ---